4. Mangoes, Malnutrition, and Modernization

 At times governments in Haiti have risen and fallen with dizzying quickness.
 Such instability makes it difficult to carry out long-range programs in education and health services.

-Poor farming practices on mountainous land have also eroded the once-rich topsoil, turning most Haitian farmers into subsistence farmers able to produce barely enough food for their own families.
+Poor farming practices on mountainous land have also eroded the once-rich topsoil, turning most Haitian farmers into subsistence farmers who can produce barely enough food for their own families.

 All this economic deprivation has contributed to a degree of population mobility that has made the Haitians the wanderers of the Caribbean.
 On the other hand, while there is much poverty in Haiti, there is little violent crime, mugging, or vandalism.
 Employers have low absentee rates, and today there is little racial prejudice.